-The transfer process, which is organised by your new supplier, should take about 17 days but can take up to three weeks after your cancellation period has ended.
-You should inform your current supplier that you intend to switch.
-Your new supplier will contact you for your meter readings.
-Always keep your own record of these readings.
+The transfer process, which is organised by your new supplier, should take no longer than 21 days from the date the new supplier receives your completed application.
+Your new supplier will tell your current supplier that you are leaving.
+You will need to provide your meter readings: keep a note of these readings for yourself.
 Your current supplier has the right to object to a transfer (if you are in debt with them, for example).
 Ask about arrangements for paying off outstanding debts.

-The process of switching suppliers does not always run smoothly.
+Your current and new suppliers should work together; however, the process of switching does not always run smoothly.
 Watch out for an overlap where your old supplier continues to charge you when a new supplier has taken over your supply.
 If this happens, try to resolve it directly with the supplier that has incorrectly charged you.
 Provide details of the new supplier's contract and start date and ensure it has your final meter readings, as agreed with the new supplier.

 See the 'What can I do if I have a complaint?' section of this guide for details of who you can complain to.

 All energy suppliers are required to meet standards set by Ofgem that deal with how gas and electricity is sold to you.

 The energy supplier or their representative may fail to meet their obligations; you may have been subjected to high pressure selling, been misled over features of a particular service, given false information on potential savings, had your contract falsified or progressed without your consent.
 You may only become aware of this when you receive a 'welcome' letter or copy contract from a new supplier.
 You have the right to complain.
 The 'What can I do if I have a complaint?' section of this guide gives details of who you can complain to.